Why Vincent Van Gogh Was Not Appreciated During His Lifetime?

 The one painting we know that he sold in 1890, about six months before Vincent Van Gogh’s death, was called The Red Vineyard.
 The painting sold for 400 francs to Anna Boch, a fellow artist and friend of Vincent Van Gogh.

-Whatever the number of paintings he sold, we know it was not a very large number of paintings.
-It must have been highly discouraging for Vincent Van Gogh to paint so much and not have the paintings appreciated or sold during his lifetime.
+Whatever the number of paintings he sold, we know it was not very large.
+It must have been not very encouraging for Vincent Van Gogh to paint so much and not have the paintings appreciated or sold during his lifetime.

 Vincent Van Gogh Memorial Exhibition